GeZhouyang/GeZhouyang.github.io/_pages/teaching.md

 {% include base_path %}

-Below are some of my teaching experiences in grad school and beyond.

 ## Introduction of Diffusion (ISW, Winter 2023, UBC)

-Over four weekends in November and December 2023, I participated in a postdoc instructional skills workshop (ISW) offered by the Centre for the Integration of Research, Teaching and Learning ([CIRTL](https://cirtl.ubc.ca/)） at UBC.
+Over four weekends in November and December 2023, I participated in a postdoc instructional skills workshop (ISW) offered by the Centre for the Integration of Research, Teaching and Learning ([CIRTL](https://cirtl.ubc.ca/)) at UBC.
 The workshop focused on the theory and practice of evidence-based teaching techniques, where we learned various elements of learner-centred lesson design and taught three short lessons to each other.
-My topic was about diffusion and I broke it down into three parts:
-Brownian motion, the Stokes-Einstein equation, and the kinetic theory.
+My topic was about diffusion (Brownian motion, the Stokes-Einstein equation, and the kinetic theory), and I was teaching it to an audience from diverse disciplines (from biology to psychology).
-To be honest, it was not easy to teach the subject since the audience were from diverse disciplines;
-but I wanted to experiment and the feedback was very helpful!
+It was a fun experiment and the feedback was helpful!

 ## Applications of Classical Mechanics (PHYS 350, Winter 2022, UBC)